sebastianconcept/flow/README.md

 If you resonate with this, **please give it a star** and be part of it helping us pushing some features and bugfixes (see the *Contributing* section below). *Thank you!*

 ##Starting a fresh flow app

+Please have in mind that *flow* has some popular [requisites](https://github.com/sebastianconcept/flow/wiki/flow-requirements).
+If you have all that sorted out, here is how you start a brand new flow-based app:

 1. Open a terminal in your `git/` directory.
 2. Execute: `mkdir newAppName`